The kidney has many roles, including:

 - Urine osmolality: In contrast to USG, urine osmolality (usually measured by freezing point depression) is a direct measure of the number of molecules in urine and is not influenced by molecular weight or size.

 The formation of dilute or concentrated urine is achieved via the countercurrent mechanism which includes the loop of Henle, the cortical and medullary collecting tubules and the blood supply to these segments (vasa recta).
 Urine concentration or dilution is dependent upon formation of a hypertonic medullary interstitium and the absorption of water in the collecting tubules.
 Optimal renal concentrating ability is dependent on a number of factors, most important being establishment of the concentration gradient in the interstitium of the renal medulla and antiduiretic hormone (ADH).
-Note that neonates or very young animals may not be able to concentrate their urine as efficiently as their adult counterparts, therefore lower USGs are expected in health or as a response to azotemia in young animals.

 - Formation of a hyperosmotic medullary interstitium: This is established primarily by NaCl resorption without water in the ascending limb of the loop of Henle by countercurrent exchange.
 Urea absorption from the medullary collecting tubule under the action of antidiuretic hormone (ADH) contributes to this process (see image).
 The medullary concentration gradient is maintained by medullary blood flow in the vasa recta which is arranged in a hairpin configuration to minimize removal of the excess interstitial solute.

 - Water absorption: The urine leaving the loop of Henle and entering the collecting tubules is dilute (hypo-osmotic to plasma).
 To produce a concentrated urine, water must be resorbed.
 The collecting tubules are normally impermeable to water, however ADH increases their permeability, allowing water to be absorbed along a concentration gradient (established by the countercurrent mechanism) into the medullary interstitium and vasa recta.
-ADH binds to receptors in chief cells that activate adenylate cyclase, which then promotes the insertion of water channels (called aquaporins) into the luminal membrane of the cell, thus facilitating water absorption.
+ADH binds to receptors in chief cells that activate adenylate cyclase, which then promotes the insertion of water channels (called aquaporins, specifically aquaporin-2) into the luminal membrane of the cell, thus facilitating water absorption.
 Therefore, production of concentrated urine requires both a hyperosmotic interstitium and ADH.
 In contrast, if the collecting tubules remain impermeable to water, dilute urine is excreted.
 A dilute urine indicates that the tubules can function to create the dilute urine in the first place, it is just that the tubules for some reason cannot concentrate the urine once it enters the distal/collecting tubules.
 A dilute urine is usually secondary to lack or inhibition of ADH.

 Therefore, the tubules have the capacity to dilute AND concentrate urine!!
 Proximal tubules and loop of Henle create a dilute urine whereas the distal/collecting tubules and ADH create a concentrated urine.
 Defective renal tubule function with an inability to concentrate or dilute urine will result in isosthenuric urine (or a fixed urine specific gravity of 1.008-1.012), regardless of hydration status.
 This helps confirm renal disease (due to tubular dysfunction) in an animal.
 However, factors other than renal tubular disease will alter renal concentrating ability.
 These factors affect the establishment of the medullary interstitium osmotic gradient or the ability of ADH to do its job and can result in a hyposthenuric or a dilute urine (urine specific gravity < 1.008) or a urine that is inappropriately concentrated (less than “adequate” concentrating ability) in a dehydrated animals.
 These factors are listed below: